sassoftware/sasoptpy/doc/guide/models.rst

 Creating a model
 ~~~~~~~~~~~~~~~~

-An empty model can be created using the :class:`Model` constructor:
+You can create an empty model by using the :class:`Model` constructor:

 .. ipython:: python